Mike-Kuklinski/Connect4_Game_Python/README.md

 ##Included in this repo are the following:
 - Single file python code for executing the game
 - Image files associated with the chip stacks and game buttons
+- Executable Game File for the game created through PyInstaller

 ##Notes
 The following modules are needed for the program: